emc-mongoose/mongoose-base/doc/design/architecture/README.md

   Load step is an unit of metrics reporting.
 A Load Step may include several Load Step Contexts.

+* **Storage Driver**

+  Storage driver is a load operations executer.
+An implementation of Storage driver depends on the storage type and used as mongoose      extention (plugin).

 * **Scenario**

   A set of load steps combined and organized using flow elements